renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 36: // DEALINGS IN THE SOFTWARE.
 37: //
 38: //------------------------------------------------------------------------------
 39:
 40: #pragma once
 41:
 42: #include <unittest/TestSuiteInfo.h>
 43:
-44: namespace unittest
+44: /// @file
-45: {
+45: /// Test registry
 46:
-47: class TestBase;
+47: namespace unittest
-48: class TestSuiteInfo;
+48: {
 49:
-50: class TestRegistry
-51: {
-52: private:
-53:     TestSuiteInfo* m_head;
-54:     TestSuiteInfo* m_tail;
-55:
-56: public:
-57:     static const char* DefaultFixtureName;
-58:     static const char* DefaultSuiteName;
-59:
-60:     TestRegistry();
-61:     TestRegistry(const TestRegistry&) = delete;
-62:     TestRegistry(TestRegistry&&) = delete;
-63:     virtual ~TestRegistry();
-64:
-65:     TestRegistry& operator = (const TestRegistry&) = delete;
-66:     TestRegistry& operator = (TestRegistry&&) = delete;
-67:
-68:     TestSuiteInfo* GetTestSuite(const baremetal::string& suiteName);
-69:     TestSuiteInfo* GetHead() const;
-70:
-71:     void Run();
-72:     int CountSuites();
-73:     int CountFixtures();
-74:     int CountTests();
-75:
-76:     static TestRegistry& GetTestRegistry();
-77:
-78:     void AddSuite(TestSuiteInfo* testSuite);
-79: };
-80:
-81: class TestRegistrar
-82: {
-83: public:
-84:     TestRegistrar(TestRegistry& registry, TestBase* test);
-85: };
-86:
-87: } // namespace unittest
+50: class TestInfo;
+51: class TestSuiteInfo;
+52: class TestResults;
+53:
+54: /// <summary>
+55: /// Test registry
+56: /// </summary>
+57: class TestRegistry
+58: {
+59: private:
+60:     friend class TestRegistrar;
+61:     /// @brief Pointer to first test suite in the list
+62:     TestSuiteInfo* m_head;
+63:     /// @brief Pointer to last test suite in the list
+64:     TestSuiteInfo* m_tail;
+65:
+66: public:
+67:     /// @brief Name of default test fixture.
+Used for tests that are not in a test fixture
+68:     static const char* DefaultFixtureName;
+69:     /// @brief Name of default test suite.
+Used for tests and test fixtures that are not in a test suite
+70:     static const char* DefaultSuiteName;
+71:
+72:     TestRegistry();
+73:     TestRegistry(const TestRegistry&) = delete;
+74:     TestRegistry(TestRegistry&&) = delete;
+75:     virtual ~TestRegistry();
+76:
+77:     TestRegistry& operator = (const TestRegistry&) = delete;
+78:     TestRegistry& operator = (TestRegistry&&) = delete;
+79:
+80:     /// <summary>
+81:     /// Returns a pointer to the first test suite in the list
+82:     /// </summary>
+83:     /// <returns>Pointer to the first test suite in the list</returns>
+84:     TestSuiteInfo* Head() const { return m_head; }
+85:
+86:     void Run(TestResults& testResults);
+87:     int CountSuites();
+88:     int CountFixtures();
+89:     int CountTests();
+90:
+91:     static TestRegistry& GetTestRegistry();
+92:
+93: private:
+94:     TestSuiteInfo* GetTestSuite(const baremetal::string& suiteName);
+95:     void AddSuite(TestSuiteInfo* testSuite);
+96: };
+97:
+98: /// <summary>
+99: /// Test registrar
+100: ///
+101: /// This is a utility class to register a test to the registry, as part of a test declaration
+102: /// </summary>
+103: class TestRegistrar
+104: {
+105: public:
+106:     TestRegistrar(TestRegistry& registry, Test* testInstance, const TestDetails& details);
+107: };
+108:
+109: } // namespace unittest
 ```

-- Line 50-79: We declare the `Testregistry` class
+- Line 57-96: We declare the `Testregistry` class
-  - Line 53-54: The member variables `m_head` and `m_tail` store the pointer to the first and last test suite
+  - Line 62-64: The member variables `m_head` and `m_tail` store the pointer to the first and last test suite
-  - Line 57-58: We declare constants to name default test fixture and default test suite
+  - Line 68-70: We declare constants to name default test fixture and default test suite
-  - Line 60: We declare the default constructor
+  - Line 72: We declare the default constructor
-  - Line 61-62: We remove the copy and move constructors
+  - Line 73-74: We remove the copy and move constructors
-  - Line 63: We declare the destructor
+  - Line 75: We declare the destructor
-  - Line 65-66: We remove the assignment and move assignment operators
+  - Line 77-78: We remove the assignment and move assignment operators
-  - Line 68: The method `GetTestSuite()` finds and returns a test suite in the list, or if not found, creates a new test suite with the specified name
-  - Line 69: The method `GetHead()` returns the pointer to the first test suite in the list
+  - Line 84: The method `Head()` returns the pointer to the first test suite in the list
-  - Line 71: The method `Run()` runs all test suites.
+  - Line 86: The method `Run()` runs all test suites.
 We'll be revisiting this later
-  - Line 72: The method `CountSuites()` counts and returns the number of test suites in the test suite
+  - Line 87: The method `CountSuites()` counts and returns the number of test suites in the test suite
-  - Line 73: The method `CountFixtures()` counts and returns the number of test fixtures in all test suites
+  - Line 88: The method `CountFixtures()` counts and returns the number of test fixtures in all test suites
-  - Line 74: The method `CountTests()` counts and returns the number of tests in all test fixtures in all test suites
+  - Line 89: The method `CountTests()` counts and returns the number of tests in all test fixtures in all test suites
-  - Line 76: The static method `GetTestRegistry()` returns the singleton test registry
+  - Line 91: The static method `GetTestRegistry()` returns the singleton test registry
+  - Line 94: The method `GetTestSuite()` finds and returns a test suite in the list, or if not found, creates a new test suite with the specified name
-  - Line 78: The method `AddSuite()` adds a test suite to the list
+  - Line 95: The method `AddSuite()` adds a test suite to the list

-- Line 81-85: We declare the `TestRegistrar` class
+- Line 103-107: We declare the `TestRegistrar` class
-  - Line 84: We declare the only method in the class, the constructor
+  - Line 106: We declare the only method in the class, the constructor

-### TestSuiteInfo.h {#TUTORIAL_17_UNIT_TEST_INFRASTRUCTURE_TEST_REGISTRATION__STEP_4_TESTSUITEINFOH}
+### TestSuiteInfo.h {#TUTORIAL_17_UNIT_TEST_INFRASTRUCTURE_TEST_REGISTRATION__STEP_6_TESTSUITEINFOH}

 As the `TestRegistry` class needs access to the `TestSuiteInfo` in order to access the `m_next` pointer, we need to make it a friend class.